 The Renfrew Center of Pittsburgh

-The Renfrew Center of Pittsburgh specializes in the treatment of anorexia, bulimia, binge eating disorder, and related mental illnesses.
+In a safe and healing community, The Renfrew Center of Pittsburgh provides the skills to support recovery from anorexia, bulimia, and binge eating as well as the full range of eating disorders.
 Programming consists of a comprehensive range of services, including day treatment, intensive outpatient and group therapy.

 Meet Our Clinical Leaders: